Dr. Dougie – or – How I learned to stop worrying and love the eff bomb

 “But I gotta tell ya, I laughed so hard!
 That was so funny!”

-I’ve had moments where you could have been blown me over with a feather.
+I’ve had moments where you could have knocked me over with a feather.
 That was one of ’em.

 Linda had impressed me.
 How was it possible to watch and enjoy Faux Paws and simultaneously tally eff bombs in one of the back rooms of her brain?